kiaka-obsidian/personal-vault/Wedding/Wedding Routine Notes.md

 Sarah - extend on "chasing"
 Side turn lift thing
 ONLY ONE/1/5 OF A TURN
-Keep frame and turning together anti clockwise end Chris facing bar
+Change of places down chris left side (if we finish correct direction on exit just pause) end Chris facing bar
 Manspin catapult, collect left & Double handed
-Caress into lean dip
+Caress into lean dip (sarah dont step back)
 ## Moves to have somewhere
 Doubled handed shoulder turnout